stepheneb/otrunk-examples/Flower/readme.txt

-This is an example project show how to work with the different types of OTrunk.
+This is an example project show how to work with different ways to define OTClasses in OTrunk.

-A new line to check the updating.
+This is just the otml file.
+The code is located in the Examples project.